-Are you interested in undergoing a cosmetic surgical procedure and looking for the right plastic surgeon for the operation?
+Are you interested in undergoing a surgical procedure and looking for the right plastic surgeon for the operation?
 Board certification is certainly one of the things that people ought to look out for when it comes to choosing such a surgeon.
 Why is it important though?
-What does it actually mean when cosmetic surgeons are said to be board certified?
-Now think about it – would you go to a dermatologist to have a breast augmentation?
+What does it actually mean when surgeons are said to be board certified?
+Now think about it – would you go to a dermatologist to have a breast augmentation mammoplasty?
 Would you trust a gynaecologist to give you a skin graft?
-Probably not but that’s exactly what could happen if you undergo cosmetic surgery without knowing whether your plastic surgeon is board certified or not!
+Probably not but that’s exactly what could happen if you undergo surgery without knowing whether your plastic surgeon is board certified or not!

-The Australian Society of Plastic Surgeons is the foremost certifying body in Australia among plastic surgeons and recognises qualified practitioners as one that is competent to offer cosmetic surgical services to patients under their care.
+The Australian Society of Plastic Surgeons is the foremost certifying body in Australia among plastic surgeons and recognises qualified practitioners as one that is competent to offer surgical services to patients under their care.
 Be wary of some surgeons that claim to be “board certified” with no certification from the ASPS.
 Be aware of so called “boards” out there most of which are non-accredited and unrecognised by the medical community.